Cocaine: Insufflation

 Most banknotes have traces of cocaine on them; this has been confirmed by studies done in several countries.
 In 1994, the US 9th Circuit Court of Appeals cited findings that in Los Angeles, three out of four banknotes were tainted by cocaine or another illicit drug.

-Snuff spoons, hollowed-out pens, cut straws, pointed ends of keys, long fingernails or artificial nails, and (clean) tampon applicators are also used to insufflate cocaine.
+Snuff spoons, hollowed-out pens, cut straws, pointed ends of keys, long fingernails or artificial nails, and tampon applicators are also used to insufflate cocaine.
 The cocaine typically is poured onto a flat, hard surface and divided into "bumps", "lines", or "rails", and then insufflated.
 A 2001 study reported that the sharing of straws used to "snort" cocaine can spread blood diseases such as hepatitis C.